hashicorp/terraform-provider-nomad/website/docs/r/acl_auth_method.html.markdown

   - `list_claim_mappings`: `(map[string]string: <optional>)` - Mappings of list
     claims (key) that will be copied to a metadata field (value).

+  - `verbose_logging` `(bool: false)` - When set to `true`, Nomad will log token claims, information related to binding-rule and role/policy evaluations, and client assertion JWTs, if applicable.
+Not recommended in production, since sensitive information may be present.

 [private key jwt]: https://oauth.net/private-key-jwt/
 [concepts-assertions]: /nomad/docs/concepts/acl/auth-methods/oidc#client-assertions
 [x5t]: https://datatracker.ietf.org/doc/html/rfc7515#section-4.1.7